Spain Crypto Tax Guide 2026

 For private investors, crypto in Spain is generally taxed like this:

-• Staking rewards are viewed as investment income and are taxed between 19% to 26%.
+Staking rewards are viewed as investment income and are taxed between 19% to 30%

-• Crypto may be subject to Wealth Tax depending on your region and how much your crypto portfolio is worth.
+Crypto may be subject to wealth tax, depending on your region and how much your crypto portfolio is worth

-• Spanish taxpayers must report crypto holdings over €50,000 held abroad from 2023 onward using Model 721.
+Spanish taxpayers must report crypto holdings over €50,000 held abroad using Model 721

 Can the Agencia Tributaria track crypto?

-All this to say - you should declare any gains or income you have from crypto investments.
-The penalties for crypto tax evasion are steep - up to five times higher than the amount you failed to declare and potentially prison time too.
+All this to say, you should declare any gains or income you have from crypto investments.
+The penalties for crypto tax evasion are steep; up to five times higher than the amount you failed to declare, and potentially prison time too.

 How does Spain tax cryptocurrency?

-Spain's tax authority, Agencia Estatal de Administración Tributaria (AEAT), has provided some updated guidance for 2022.
+Spain's tax authority, Agencia Estatal de Administración Tributaria (AEAT), has some guidance on crypto.
+It may be subject to three different taxes depending on the transaction:

 Let's go through each different kind of tax and how and when it'll apply to your crypto, as well as how much you'll pay.